Connect with us

 Thu, 08 Feb 2024 10:00:00 +0000

-In April, a dozen years after a federal agency classified formaldehyde a human carcinogen, the Food and Drug Administration is tentatively to unveil a proposal to consider banning the chemical in hair-straightening products.
+In April, a dozen years after a federal agency classified formaldehyde a human carcinogen, the Food and Drug Administration is tentatively scheduled to unveil a proposal to consider banning the chemical in hair-straightening products.

-The move at a time of rising alarm among researchers over the effects of hair straighteners, products widely used by and heavily marketed to Black women.
+The move comes at a time of rising alarm among researchers over the health effects of hair straighteners, products widely used by and heavily marketed to Black women.
 But advocates and scientists say the proposed regulation would do far too little, in addition to being far too late.

-“The fact that formaldehyde is still in hair care products is mind-blowing to me,” said Linda Birnbaum, a former director of the National Institute of Environmental Health Sciences and the National Toxicology Program.
+“The fact that formaldehyde is still allowed in hair care products is mind-blowing to me,” said Linda Birnbaum, a former director of the National Institute of Environmental Health Sciences and the National Toxicology Program.
 “I don’t know what we’re waiting for.”

 Asked why it’s taking so long to get the issue on the FDA’s agenda, Namandjé Bumpus, the regulatory agency’s chief scientist, told KFF Health News: “I think primarily the science has progressed.”